docutils/docutils/docutils/docs/user/config.rst

 embed_stylesheet
 ~~~~~~~~~~~~~~~~
-Embed the stylesheet in the output HTML file.
-The stylesheet file
+Embed stylesheet(s) in the HTML output.
+The stylesheet files
-must specified by the stylesheet_path_ setting and must be
+must be specified by the stylesheet_path_ setting and must be
 accessible during processing.
 See also `embed_stylesheet [latex writers]`_.